AyKarsi/cryptari-node/README.md

 # Summary

-This library provides methods to encrypt and decrypt values using envelope encrpytion for node.js.
+This library provides methods to encrypt and decrypt values using envelope encryption for node.js.

 - Using a Key Management Service (KMS) of your choice.
 (See Implementation Status)
-- Bring your own key or use a key provided by crypatri.com
+- Bring your own key or use a key provided by cryptari.com

 [API Documentation can be found here](api.md)